AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

 ## Limitations {#limitations}

-Keep in mind the following limitations when using custom permissions.
+Please keep in mind the following limitations when using custom permissions.

-* Custom permissions profile will also list AMS programs, environments, and pipelines while configuring permissions.
+* A [limited set of permissions is available](#configurable-permissions) for creating custom profiles.
 * Resources like program, environment, pipeline etc. created in Cloud Manager may take up two minutes to display in Admin Console for permission configuration.
 * In rare scenarios where custom permissions service fails to respond, predefined profiles are still available and users in predefined profiles still have appropriate access.